oracle-samples/ia-tools-samples/tools/web-projects-migrator/README.md

 ## ia-public-js
 Public interface definitions for Intelligent Advisor for decision service and flow projects.
-This is a dependency for the flows migrator.
+This is a dependency for the web projects migrator.

 ## migrator
-Main source for the flows migrator.
+Main source for the web projects migrator.